collabserver/collabserver-server/README.md

 ## Overview
-Server for realtime collaboration.
+Server for realtime collaboration on any `CollabData`.
-Deals with user connection and collaborative rooms.
-The server doesn't know anything about the exact data type.

 ## Features
-- User connections
+- Users
     - Connect user to the server
     - Disconnect user from the server
-- Collaborative Room
+- Room (Collaborative Room)
     - Enter: user enter the collab room.
-      Receive previous operations and start collaborating on the data.
     - Leave: user leave the collab room and doesn't receive updates anymore.
     - Create: create a new room of collaboration.
     - Delete: remove room of collaboration from server.

+**Collaborative Room (User point of view)**:
-> A Collab Room is a current instance of collaboration with several users
+A Collaborative room is a current instance of collaboration where several users are working on the same Data.
+The data itself is any implementation of `CollabData` interface with a set of `Operation` implemented (See `collab-data-crdts`).

-> on one data.
-Data is any data that implements `CollabData` and has one or more
-> possible `Operation` (See `collab-data-crdts` project).
+**Collaborative Room (In server)**:
+The server doesn't know anything about the concrete data implementation.
-> A room is simply a list of operations applied on the data.
-The server
+A room only store the list of operations applied since the beginning.
-> deals with the broadcasting system and ensure all users in room receive
+The server deals with the broadcasting system and ensure that all users in a room receive each operations.
-> all operations.

 ## Build instructions (CMake)